cloudflare/python-cloudflare-cli4/README.md

 $
 ```

 The *CF_API_CERTKEY* or *certtoken* values are used for the Origin-CA */certificates* API calls.
-At the time of being, you must leave extras in the configuration, the value can be left blank.
+You can leave *certtoken* in the configuration with a blank value (or omit the option variable fully).

+The *extras* values are used when adding API calls outside of the core codebase.
+Technically, this is only useful for internal testing within CloudFlare.
+You can leave *extras* in the configuration with a blank value (or omit the option variable fully).

 ## Included example code